eric5412/Sentiment-Analysis-of-Product-Reviews/README.md

 <br>

-# Findings:
+## Findings:
-* The most frequent rating for the product reviews was 5 stars.
+* The most frequent rating for the product reviews was 5 stars.<br>
-* The overall customer sentiment was positive, 90.92% of the reviews were labeled as positive and 9.08% of the reviews were labeled as negative.
+* The overall customer sentiment was positive, 90.92% of the reviews were labeled as positive and 9.08% of the reviews were labeled as negative.<br>
-* The product variation that had the most reviews was Configuration: Fire TV Stick and the product variation that had the least reviews was Walnut Finish.
+* The product variation that had the most reviews was Configuration: Fire TV Stick and the product variation that had the least reviews was Walnut Finish.<br>
-* Customers commented that they liked the sound quality, but some reviews mentioned that the product did not continue to work.
+* Customers commented that they liked the sound quality, but some reviews mentioned that the product did not continue to work.<br>
 * The sentiment analysis indicated that the reviews were mainly positive about the products.<br><br>
 <br><br>
 <br><br>